lmorsut/Lam_Morsut_GJSM/README.md

 # Lam_Morsut_GJSM

+The codes for the paper: Parameterized Computational Framework for the Description and Design of Genetic Circuits of Morphogenesis Based on Contact-Dependent Signaling and Changes in Cell–Cell Adhesion can be found in the ACS Paper branch.

 These files are the codes for the following bioRxiv manuscript: https://www.biorxiv.org/content/10.1101/784496v2

 These files run in CompuCell3D v3.7.8.
 I intend to update them to the current version of CC3D soon.